godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 We then check to see if we have something assigned to ``player_body``, and if the body the sticky grenade has collided with is the player that threw it.
 If the body the sticky grenade has collided with is indeed ``player_body``, we ignore it by returning.

-Next we check if the sticky grenade has attached to something already or not.
+Next, we check if the sticky grenade has attached to something already or not.

 If the sticky grenade is not attached, we then set ``attached`` to true so we know the sticky grenade has attached to something.